What looks like mouse poop but isn’t

 Differentiating Between Mouse Poop and Other Pest Droppings

-Mouse droppings have a pellet shape with smooth surfaces and pointed ends.
+They have smooth surfaces and distinct tapered ends.

-Rat droppings are larger and rectangular compared to the smaller, pointed droppings from mice.
+Rat droppings (Rat droppings are significantly larger than mouse droppings, typically about 12 to 20 mm in length.) are significantly larger and more rectangular compared to the smaller, pointed droppings from mice.

 Norway rat droppings are often about 1/2 to 3/4 inch long, indicating a larger size compared to mouse droppings.